leftmike/sqltest/README.md

 The files in `pkg/sqltest/testdata/*` are for testing the *implementation* of sqltest.

-To control which implementation is run, specify it as argument to `sqltestdb`.
+To control which implementation is run, specify it as an argument to `sqltestdb`.

 Use the following flags to control the tests:
 * `-update`: update the expected output.